This BLOG On Sellers Concessions And Closing Costs Mortgage Guidelines On Home Purchase Was UPDATED And PUBLISHED On October 16th, 2020

 - Say the closing costs for John Smith’s new home is $6,000

-- The seller can contribute the $6,000 as a sellers concessions towards John Smith’s closing costs
+- The seller can contribute the $6,000 towards John Smith’s closing costs

-- In the event if the seller offers a $12,000 sellers concession to John Smith and John Smith’s closing costs are only $6,000, who gets the difference of the $6,000 left over on the sellers concession?
+- In the event, if the seller offers a $12,000 credit to John Smith and John Smith’s closing costs are only $6,000, who gets the difference of the $6,000 leftover credit?

-- The balance of the sellers concession goes back to the seller
+- The balance goes back to the seller

-- Overages in sellers concessions can go to buying down the mortgage interest rates with point
+- Overages in sellers concessions can go to buying down the mortgage interest rates with discount points

-- John Smith cannot pocket the left over sellers concession and he cannot use it towards moving costs
+- John Smith cannot pocket the leftover credit and he cannot use it towards moving costs

-Home buyers who need more information on this topic or any other lending questions, please contact us at Gustan Cho Associates at Loan Cabin Inc. at 262-716-8151 or text us for faster response.
-Or email us at firstname.lastname@example.org.
+Homebuyers who need more information on this topic or any other lending questions, please contact us at Gustan Cho Associates at 262-716-8151 or text us for a faster response.
+Or email us at email@example.com.